• Skip to primary navigation

 • In a blender, add bananas and blend them to a smooth paste.
 Blending gives a smoother consistency to your halwa.
 You can also mash the bananas instead of blending if you desire a chunky halwa.

-• Add ghee and pureed banana in a pan and continuously stir on medium-low flame for about 15 minutes.
+• Add ghee and pureed banana (from above) in a pan and continuously stir on medium-low flame for about 15 minutes.
 The banana will be cook during this process, and the mixture slowly starts changing its color.

 • At this point, add sugar based on the sweetness of banana, cashews and continue to stir.
 The color and texture of halwa changes during this process.
 Check my video for more details.